Safety and Emergencies

 Fire Prevention in the Residence Halls/Apartments

 Fires occur in residence halls throughout the country and account for significant loss of and injury to life and property.
-You can prevent tragedy by taking very simple precautions:
+You can prevent a tragedy by taking very simple precautions:

 - Never use prohibited items such as candles, appliances, and unapproved extension cords.
 Never smoke in the residence halls.
 They are the leading causes of campus fires.